johli/genesis/README.md

 Unzip each compressed model archive in the corresponding sub-folder of the *analysis* root folder in the Github repo.
 Below follows a brief inventory of the google drive repository:

 **apa/**
-> Deep Exploration Networks (DENs) for generating sequences with target/maximal APA isoform proportions and cleavage.
-Contains several model versions used in various benchmark comparisons.
+> Models for generating sequences with target/maximal APA isoform proportions and cleavage.
+Contains several model versions used in different benchmark comparisons.

 **splicing/**
-> DENs for generating sequences with target (differential) 5' splice donor usage proportions.
+> Models for generating sequences with target (differential) 5' splice donor usage proportions.

 **mpradragonn/**
-> DENs for maximizing the MPRA-DragoNN predictor (transcriptional activity).
+> Models for maximizing the MPRA-DragoNN predictor (transcriptional activity).

 **dragonn/**
-> DENs for maximizing the DragoNN predictor (SPI1 transcription factor binding).
+> Models for maximizing the DragoNN predictor (SPI1 transcription factor binding).

 **fbgan/**
 > Contains pre-trained GAN and FB-GAN models used in benchmark comparisons.